-For appropriate layering you should own both lightweight and midweight long sleeve shirts made of technical, wick away fabric as you still sweat, despite the cold.
-My favorites are shirts are made from merino wool such as “Smartwool” or “Icebreaker”.
+For appropriate layering, you should own both lightweight and midweight long-sleeve shirts made of technical, wick-away fabric as you still sweat, despite the cold.
+My favorites are shirts made from merino wool such as “Smartwool” or “Icebreaker”.

 4 – Jacket